 Only a small number of subjects had been recruited after five months across seven sites, – far below expectations.
 Besides the low prevalence of UC (0.037% - 0.24%), the main challenge was a combination of active competitive studies and the disease’s highly random flare-ups.
 Patients were easiest to recruit during the flare-up period, at which point their primary physician would recommend beginning treatment with steroids, which was an exclusion criterion for this study.
 In addition, eligible patients could not have received any vaccinations in the four weeks leading up to enrollment, and as UC is an autoimmune disease, patients often receive routine vaccinations against illnesses such as influenza, chickenpox, pneumonia and others.

-nRollmed strategy was to target potential patients located in the relevant proximity to the trial sites, focusing specifically on potential patients and their care givers (parents, family members), who are suffering from Mild-to-Moderate UC.
-A very professional and accurate campaign was needed to attract the relevant patients (due to the low prevalence and I/E criteria) and put this study in the focus of the sites, to overcome the issue of competitive trials.
+nRollmed’s strategy was to target potential patients located in the relevant geographical proximity to the trial sites, focusing on both the patients and their caregivers.
+A professional campaign was needed to attract the relevant patients (due to the low prevalence, specific timing of flare-ups and I/E criteria).
+An influx of patients to the sites was needed to attract the attention and focus of the sites, to overcome the sponsor’s concern regarding competing trials.

 50% of the patients were recruited as a direct result of nRollmed’s three month participation in the study.
 Bringing the study to the forefront of the sites’ priorities proved highly successful.
 Recruitment continued at a fast pace in tandem with the nRollmed campaign, and was successfully completed to the full satisfaction of the sponsor.